NNNguyenDuyyy/DSP391m_GROUP4/README.md

 # Project Repository

 This repository contains all relevant components for the project titled **Block-Wise Attention-Driven Soft Segmentation for Imbalanced Multi-Label Chest X-Ray Classification** for course **DSP391m**, including dataset, source code, report and pretrained weights.
+If you want to get the insight of our project, please read **DSP391m_Group4_Capstone_Project_Document.pdf**.

 ## 📁 Repository Structure

 ├── Dataset/ # Contains the link to datasets

+├── DSP391m_Group4_Capstone_Project_Document.pdf / # Capstone Project Document

 ├── SourceCode/ # All source code (models, training scripts, etc.)